 To wake the TC51 from Suspend mode, press the Power button.

 The Lock screen displays.
-Swipe the screen up to unlock.
+Slide au up to unlock the screen.
 If the Pattern screen unlock feature is enabled, the Pattern screen appears instead of the Lock screen.
-If the PIN or Password screen unlock feature is enabled, enter the PIN or password after unlocking the screen.
-See Un-Locking the Screen on page 52.
+See Un-Locking the Screen on page 2-18.

-NOTE: If the user enters the PIN, password or pattern incorrectly five times, they must wait 30 seconds before trying again.
+NOTE If the user enters the PIN, password or pattern incorrectly five times, they must wait 30 seconds before trying again.